How To Increase Your Hourly Rate

-Not when you consider the financial risk you took in starting your business, the long-hours, grumpy customers and staff headaches.
+Not when you consider the financial risk you took starting your business, the long hours, grumpy customers, and staff headaches.
 Sometimes, you think it would be easier to just be an employee.

-Getting paid what your worth wouldn’t make all your problems disappear, but it sure would go a long way to making business ownership more enjoyable.
+Getting paid what you’re worth won’t solve every problem, but it sure would go a long way to making business ownership more enjoyable.

-There are many ways to increase your businesses financial performance and consequently your compensation, but a great starting point is calculating your current hourly rate.
+There are many ways to boost your business’s financial performance – and your own compensation – but a simple starting point is calculating your current hourly rate.

-Not only will it send your dissatisfaction through the roof (a key ingredient for change), but it will also provide you with a clear line in the sand as to the tasks you need to prioritise.
+Not only will it send your dissatisfaction through the roof (a key ingredient for change), but it also gives you a clear line in the sand for which tasks you need to prioritise.

 Calculate

-The first step is to calculate your current hourly rate - the amount of money you’re being paid to perform your particular function within the company along with the compensation for ownership.
+First, calculate your current hourly rate – the amount you’re effectively being paid for your function within the company - along with compensation for ownership.

-The next step is to calculate the number of hours you are working.
-Again, an approximation is fine.
-Start with an average week, then multiply this by the number of weeks you work in a year.
+Next, calculate the number of hours you work.
+An approximation is fine.
+Start with an average week, then multiply by the number of weeks you work each year.

-The final step is to divide your total annual income by annual hours worked.
-The equation should look like this:
+Finally, divide your total annual income by your annual hours worked: The equation should look like this:

 (Owners Salary/Drawings + Profit) / Annual hours worked